marisudris/Neovim/README.md

 # Neovim with Lazy plugins

-My Lazy setup with blink code completion and integrated LSPs.
+My Lazy setup with code completion, integrated LSPs, git and some quality of life plugins.
 Rose Pine themed.

 ![](./docs/screen-1.png)